Maurice Benyovszky: Taiwan

+There are reasons to suspect this account of events is either exaggerated or fabricated.
+Benyovszky's exploits have been questioned by several experts over the years.
+Ian Inkster's "Orientat Enlightenment: The Problematic Military Claims of Count Maurice Auguste Conte de Benyowsky in Formosa during 1771" criticizes the Taiwan section specifically.
+The population of Taiwan given by Benyovszky's account is inconsistent with estimates of that time.
+The stretch of coast he visited likely only had 6,000 to 10,000 inhabitants but somehow the prince was able to gather 25,000 warriors to fight 12,000 enemies.
+Even in Father de Mailla's account of Taiwan in 1715, in which he portrayed the Chinese in a very negative manner, and spoke of the entire east being in rebellion against the west, the aborigines were still unable to put up a fighting force of more than 30 or 40 armed with arrows and javelins.
+Huaco was also mentioned to have nearly 100 horsemen while having 68 to spare for the European party's use.
+Horses were introduced to Taiwan starting in the Dutch period but it is highly unlikely that aborigines of the northeast coast had acquired so many that they could train them for large scale warfare.
+In other 18th century accounts, it was mentioned that horses were in such scarce supply that Chinese oxen were used as substitutes.

+Macao

+Then they sailed to the Chinese mainland, at Dongshan Island.
+Following the coast down from there, they finally arrived at Macao on 22 September 1771.

 Shortly after their arrival in Macao, 15 of the voyagers died, most likely from the effects of malnutrition.
 Benyovszky took responsibility for selling the ship and all the furs they had loaded at Kamchatka, and then negotiated with the various European trading establishments for passage back to Europe.
 In late January 1772, two French ships took the survivors away from Macao.
 Some of them (13) stopped on the island of Mauritius, others died en route (8), and the remainder (26) landed at the French port of Lorient in July.

 First expedition to Madagascar

 Benyovszky managed to get a passport to enter the mainland of France and he departed almost immediately for Paris, leaving his companions behind.
 Over the next months, he toured the ministries and salons of Paris, hoping to persuade someone to fund a trading expedition to one of the several places he claimed to have visited.
-Eventually, he managed to convince the French Foreign Minister d'Aiguillon and the Navy Secretary de Boynes to fund an expedition of Benyovszky and a large group of ‘Benyovszky Volunteers’, to set up a French colony on Madagascar.
+Eventually, he managed to convince the French Foreign Minister d'Aiguillon and the Navy Secretary de Boynes to fund an expedition of Benyovszky and a large group of 'Benyovszky Volunteers', to set up a French colony on Madagascar.